jph98/jonathanholloway.co.uk/src/pages/ctoservices/index.md

 #### CTO Services

+###### What do you do?

+It depends on the company and problems, but in summary:

+* Grow startups from seed to series A, B and beyond
+* Stabilise teams and businesses when communication has broken down or key people have left
+* Product discovery, development and helping companies with product & technology roadmaps and execution
+* Architect, design and develop applications with the teams

+###### How do you start with a company?

+I normally carry out discovery over three to five days and write a report on product, process and people with an aim to transform the business depending on the problems.
+I'll work closely with teams and work hands-on with engineers, devops, product, QA and the wider business.

 ###### How do you work in an interim capacity?

 I typically work in one interim role at a time.
 That involves three to four days working with companies and their product/engineering teams on-site predominantly.
 I use my other day for fractional work and startup advisory.

 ---